Iowa Court Records

 Specialized Family Court Records

-Along with maintaining records of trial transcripts, Iowa Family courts maintain a variety of court decrees and documents.
-These documents provide legal proof of a variety of court-issued rights and decrees including annulment, separation, and divorce, alimony and child support, adoption and child custody as well as authorization for will and trust fund execution.
+Along with maintaining records of trial transcripts, Iowa Family Courts maintain a variety of court decrees and documents (generated the state's superior court and other minor courts).
+These documents provide legal proof of various court-issued rights and decrees pertaining to family matters and juvenile cases, including annulment, separation, divorce, alimony and child support, adoption and child custody, and authorization for will and trust fund execution.
 Like court records, some of these documents may be made available to interested and eligible persons.

 How to Obtain Iowa Adoption Records